feiyanglu25-a11y/Fiber-Optic-Channel-Simulation-in-MATLAB-/README.md

 5. Stress Test Analysis

 This shows the Bit Error Rate (BER) and Signal-to-Noise Ratio (SNR) to assess noise tolerance.
 It also shows the BER and Extinction Ratio (ER) to observe the performance of OOK against varying ERs.
+The vertical black dashed lines in both plots indicate the currently selected parameters (Target $E_b/N_0$ and Extinction Ratio) from the Configuration Panel.